KHP-Informatics/Cognition-DNC/README.md

 Welcome to Cognition!
 </h1>
 Cognition is an open source database processing pipeline.
 Its purpose is to convert common binary documents such as PDF and Word documents in a relational database into a common representation such as XHTML, and optionally modify them in a customisable manner (For example, applying pseudonymisation/anonymisation algorithms on them).
 Its primary use case is to facilitate electronic health record (EHR) informatics research by converting documents into a common format, and masking strong patient identifiers according to a customisable, approximate string matching & regular expression based algorithm.
 It can also be used solely for converting binary documents in a database to text, and storing the text in any other (or the same) database.
+Check out the <a href="https://github.com/KHP-Informatics/Cognition-DNC/wiki">Wiki pages</a> for step by step instructions.
 <h2>
 The Problem
 </h2>